7 Tips To Reduce Inflammation For Good, From An M.D.

 5. Move your body.

-Research shows that regular exercise protects against chronic low-grade systemic inflammation present in diseases, such as type 2 diabetes and cardiovascular disease.
+Research shows that regular exercise protects against chronic low-grade systemic inflammation8 present in diseases, such as type 2 diabetes and cardiovascular disease.
 I like to use the word "movement" as opposed to "exercise" because movement encompasses a broader array of activities.

 Yours might include yoga, brisk walking, or weight resistance exercises.
-Research shows high-intensity interval training, which is fast and effective, can reduce the inflammation that contributes to diseases like cancer.
+Research shows high-intensity interval training, which is fast and effective, can reduce the inflammation that contributes to diseases like cancer9.
 But remember this—if you're a CrossFitter or do any high-intensity exercise, then stock up on the anti-inflammatory nutrients I mentioned above.
 Moderate exercise reduces inflammation, but extreme exercise (like marathon training and Tough Mudders) will increase inflammation.

 The important thing is that you do something that challenges your body without abusing its limits.